tindyc/crypto_connect/README.md

 * **Advanced chat functionality** - Allows users to private message individual members and receive notifications when they receive a message.
 * **Current Crypto Price Charts** - Visual graphs to show users current prices of trending cryptocurrencies.
 * **User Comment Section** - Allow users to comment on each other's blog posts, allowing constructive feedback and additional context to blog posts.
+* * **Direct Image Upload** - Embed image upload functonality to the site using [Cloudinary](https://cloudinary.com/).
 * **Optimised Image Delivery** - Page load speeds could be sped up via using compression on user-uploaded images, to ensure they are served in a fully optimised state.
-This could be done by further configuring the Cloudinary account to automatically compress images during upload.
+This could be done using Cloudinary to automatically compress images during upload.
 * **User Administration** - Add user administration page, allowing admins to manage users accounts e.g. suspend accounts, set other users to admin etc.
 * **Advanced User Profile** - Allow users to customize their own profile with custom information they wish to provide and share with other members.
-* **Direct Image Upload** - Embed image upload functonality to the site using [Cloudinary](https://cloudinary.com/).

 ## 3. **Database Design**
 MongoDB was the database solution used for the website development, using the below, structured plan.